-Based in Northbrook, Allstate (ALL) is in the Finance sector, and so far this year, shares have seen a price change of 14.47%.
-The insurer is paying out a dividend of $0.5 per share at the moment, with a dividend yield of 2.11% compared to the Insurance - Property and Casualty industry's yield of 1.6% and the S&P 500's yield of 1.93%.
+Headquartered in Northbrook, Allstate (ALL) is a Finance stock that has seen a price change of 13.76% so far this year.
+Currently paying a dividend of $0.46 per share, the company has a dividend yield of 2.13%.
+In comparison, the Insurance - Property and Casualty industry's yield is 1.6%, while the S&P 500's yield is 1.93%.

-In terms of dividend growth, the company's current annualized dividend of $2 is up 8.7% from last year.
-Over the last 5 years, Allstate has increased its dividend 5 times on a year-over-year basis for an average annual increase of 12.27%.
-Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
+Looking at dividend growth, the company's current annualized dividend of $2 is up 8.7% from last year.
+Allstate has increased its dividend 5 times on a year-over-year basis over the last 5 years for an average annual increase of 12.27%.
+Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
 Allstate's current payout ratio is 23%, meaning it paid out 23% of its trailing 12-month EPS as dividend.

-Looking at this fiscal year, ALL expects solid earnings growth.
-The Zacks Consensus Estimate for 2019 is $9.26 per share, representing a year-over-year earnings growth rate of 14.75%.
+Earnings growth looks solid for ALL for this fiscal year.
+The Zacks Consensus Estimate for 2019 is $9.28 per share, representing a year-over-year earnings growth rate of 15.01%.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report